BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

                                   // 0.
 ```

+A note that arrays created must have a known size beforehand at compile time (in other words you can't use a non-constant variable to define the size of an array).
+To create arrays of custom sizes determined at runtime, see the section on [dynamic storeag

 ### Strings

 Strings can be thought of as an array of characters.
 To declare a string literal, enclose the text you wish to convert into a string within a set of double quotations (").